PE & Sport Premium

 We would expect indicators of such improvement to include:

-Use of the funding at Wellington Primary School
+Use of the premium at Wellington Primary School

 At Wellington Primary School the money will be used so that all children benefit regardless of their sporting ability.
 We will continue to place a high priority on our PE provision and, as such, have invested in additional staffing and resources to further enhance the PE curriculum.

-Click on the following link to view a breakdown of how the sports funding is being spent at Wellington Primary School:
+Click on the following link to view a breakdown of how the PE & Sport Premium is being spent at Wellington Primary School:

-Impact of the funding at Wellington Primary School
+Impact of the premium at Wellington Primary School

-The impact of the funding on PE and sport at Wellington Primary School has been extremely positive in the 2015/2016 academic year.
+The impact of the premium on PE and sport at Wellington Primary School has continued to be extremely positive in the 2016/2017 academic year.

 The evidence for this is as follows: